 Despite having a relatively low profile within the Liverpool rock scene Chrik are more than deserving the attention of the adoration from the unsuspecting crowd.

 The duo arrive with no pretension, simply a joy for great melodies and intricate counterpoint between guitars and drums.

-If you’re a fan of Tortoise, Maps & Atlases or even Foals you’ll immediately fall in love with this band; the lack of vocals is truly compensated by guitarist Chris Lynn, who conjures up the best guitar melodies these ears have heard for a long time.
+If you’re a fan of Tortoise, Maps & Atlases, Foals or are even learning how to play the guitar using one of the best online guitar lessons, you’ll immediately fall in love with this band; the lack of vocals is truly compensated by guitarist Chris Lynn, who conjures up the best guitar melodies these ears have heard for a long time.

 Due to their lack of singer it’s unlikely they’ll grab the attention of touring svengalis; nevertheless Chrik are a tour de force of math-rock complexity and Cali-punk pleasure.